musa-q/musa-q/README.md

 - 🔭 I have completed mutliple projects, including my dissertation to create a smart doorbell for the visually impaired that uses ML to recognise faces on an embedded device.

 - 👯 I’m looking to collaborate on any existing or new projects.

-- 📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/musa-qureshi/)
+- 📫 Always open to new ideas and opportunities.
+Contact me on [LinkedIn](https://www.linkedin.com/in/musa-qureshi/).